Singer Fiona Apple arrested on drug charge in Texas

 | SAN ANTONIO

-SAN ANTONIO Grammy-winning singer Fiona Apple spent the night in a Texas jail after being arrested late Wednesday on a felony drug possession charge at a border patrol checkpoint where her tour bus was searched, local officials said.
+SAN ANTONIO Grammy-winning singer Fiona Apple spent the night in a Texas jail after being arrested late Wednesday on a drug possession charge at a border patrol checkpoint where her tour bus was searched, a local judge said.

-The singer-songwriter had 4 grams of hashish, a form of cannabis, in her possession, said Rusty Fleming, spokesman for the sheriff in Hudspeth County, of which Sierra Blanca is the county seat.
+The celebrity news website TMZ reported that authorities found hashish, a form of cannabis, on the singer's bus.
+Officials in Hudspeth County, of which Sierra Blanca is the county seat, could not immediately confirm that allegation to Reuters.

-Fleming said there were seven other people on the bus, but Apple admitted the drugs were hers and everybody else was allowed to drive on.
-She was respectful and calm, though became concerned when she learned she would have to stay in jail overnight, he said.

-She was released after posting bail on Thursday, and her jail stay passed "without incident," Fleming said.

-Asked why so many celebrities have been arrested in the town on Interstate 10, County Judge Becky Dean-Walker said, "because they come through here with stuff they shouldn't have".
+Asked why so many celebrities have been arrested in the town on Interstate 10, Judge Becky Dean-Walker, who confirmed Apple's arrest, said, "because they come through here with stuff they shouldn't have".

 The Interstate 10 highway runs coast-to-coast across the United States between California and Florida.

-Apple, who won a Grammy for the single "Criminal" off her 1996 debut album "Tidal," was due to perform in Austin on Thursday night but the venue's website said the show was postponed.
+Apple, who won a Grammy for the single "Criminal" off her 1996 debut album "Tidal," was due to perform in Austin on Thursday night.
+The venue's website said on Thursday afternoon that the show was postponed.

+The Hudspeth County clerk said a judge set Apple's bond at $11,000 on Thursday.

-(Additional reporting by Alex Dobuzinskis and Corrie MacLaggan; Writing by Colleen Jenkins; Editing by Alden Bentley, Andrew Hay and Lisa Shumaker)
+(Additional reporting by Alex Dobuzinskis and Corrie MacLaggan; writing by Colleen Jenkins; editing by Alden Bentley and Andrew Hay)